andrewdavidmackenzie/simpdiscover/README.md

 # Simpdiscovery

-Simpdiscovery is a simple rust crate to facilitate discovery of services on other machines (or other threads or processes on the same machine) in the Local Area network (LAN) using UDP Broadcast datagrams or "beacons".
+Simpdiscovery is a simple rust crate to facilitate discovery of services within the Local Area network (LAN) using UDP Broadcast datagrams or "beacons".

+The 'announcer' of a service could be a process on another machines, or another threads or process on the same machine.

 # Goals
-* LAN wide detection of specific services by name and what IP they are at
+* LAN wide detection of named services and what IP they are at
 * Simple to understand and use
 * Small, few dependencies on the library and small memory and cpu footprint
 * Simple beacon format that is easy to use and that doesn't introduce specific file format support into the library